 A bibliography using biblatex with the biber backend.
-Execs: pdflatex, biber Uses: biblatex, combelow, ragged2e
+Programs: pdflatex (collection-latex), biber (collection-bibtexextra) Collections: collection-latex, collection-latexextra, collection-latexrecommended

-This uses "traditional" T_EX markup for diacriticals and some "extra" latin letters such as Æ. Although I prefer to use UTF-8, apparently some people still do things in ASCII.
+This uses "traditional" T_EX markup for diacriticals and some "extra" latin letters such as Æ. Although I prefer to use UTF-8, this is ASCII with markup to get accents and diacriticals.